coderbyheart/firmware-test-automation-using-real-embedded-devices/slides.md

 ::::::::::::::

-## Agenda
+# Agenda

-- Project and testing goals
+- Project and (Testing) Goals
-- Problems and solutions
+- Problems and Solutions
-- Learnings and outlook
+- Learnings and Benefits

-## The project
+# The project

 In 2019, I joined a team working on
 [open-source firmware sample](https://github.com/nrfconnect/sdk-nrf/tree/v1.9.1/applications/asset_tracker_v2)
-using two of our development kits for cellular IoT.
+using two development kits for cellular IoT.

-## Development Kits
+# Development Kits

 :::::::::::::: {.columns}